 Congratulations if you made it here!

 Let’s summarise everything above with some serious conclusions.

 Bonuses are an important constituent part of your daily operations and should be approached seriously.

-It is dead important to understand that all mass bonus programs should be double checked for flaws both mathematically and logically to avoid abuse by bonus hunters and misunderstandings by loyal players.
+It is extremely important to understand that all mass bonus programs should be double-checked for flaws both mathematically and logically to avoid abuse by bonus hunters and misunderstandings by loyal players.